-Please note: the following is a guide only and may not apply to everybody.
+Please note: the following is a general guid only guide only and may not apply to everybody.
 Always take the advice of your surgeon and other medical personnel.
 Read our disclaimer

 As soon as you wake up after the surgery begin the following bed exercises at least once an hour: